 The ORP Reserve consists of reserves for all members who elected to participate in the ORP and is credited with contributions made by the employee and the normal employer matching contributions for services rendered.
-When a member terminates his service, or upon his death before qualifying for a benefit, the refund of his contributions is made from this reserve.
-Also, when a member retires, his benefits are paid from this reserve.
-The balance of the ORP Reserve as of June 30, 2022 and 2021 was \$4,878,511 and \$6,065,893, respectively.
+When a member terminates service, or upon death before qualifying for a benefit, the refund of contributions is made from this reserve.
+Also, when a member retires, benefits are paid from this reserve.
+The balance of the ORP Reserve as of June 30, 2023 and 2022 was \$4,360,957 and \$4,878,511, respectively.